MubeenKhan5229/MK-NETWORK-ANALYZER/README.md

 def show_license():
     messagebox.showinfo(
         "License",
-        "Network Detector by Mubeen Khan\n\n"
+        "NETWORK DETECTOR by Mubeen Khan\n\n"
-        "This tool is for educational and defensive use only.\n" "Unauthorized network monitoring is illegal.\n\n"
-        "© 2026 Mubeen Khan"
+        "This tool is for educational purpose & for defensive use only.\n" "Unauthorized network monitoring is illegal (DEVEPLOPER IS NOT RESPONSIBLE).\n\n" "© 2026 Mubeen Khan"
     )

 # ---------------- GUI ----------------
 root = tk.Tk()
-root.title("Network Detector by Mubeen Khan") root.geometry("900x520")
+root.title("NETWORK DETECTOR by Mubeen Khan") root.geometry("900x520")
 root.configure(bg="#121212")